GumbyFramework/Parallax/README.md

 	<script src="js/plugins.js"></script>
 	<script src="js/main.js"></script>

-Move _parallax.scss into your Gumby project in sass/ui.
-Then import the file inside sass/ui/_all.scss in the same fashion as the other imports.
+Import the _parallax.scss partial inside sass/ui/_all.scss in the same fashion as the other imports.
 Once you compile sass you are good to go.

 	@import "video";
 	@import "toggles";
+	// imported from Bower's components directory
-	@import "parallax";
+	@import "../../components/parallax";

 Usage